 Industrial Engineering is a real engineers' degree, in which you learn to translate new industrial techniques into practical solutions, such as a more sustainable production process or new products.

 In the Bachelor’s degree programme in Industrial Engineering and Management (Technische Bedrijfskunde in Dutch), you learn how to analyse problems and develop, design and apply solutions.
 You are first and foremost trained to become an industrial engineer, and you learn to look at the applicability of your solutions in the business world.

 After all, a technical solution is only useable if you have thoroughly tested its feasibility.
 Imagine, for example, that you have developed a new method to keep pepper-flavoured crisps fresh for longer.
 Is the production process still cost efficient?
 Does the method fit into the production line?
 What do the company’s employees think of it?
 And do customers still find the crisps tasty?

-The degree programme is offered by the Faculty of Science and Engineering so you can be sure of lots of course units in mathematics, physics and chemistry.
-In addition you will follow course units in business studies, management and logistics.
+The degree programme is offered by the Faculty of Science and Engineering so you can be sure of lots of course units in maths, physics and chemistry.
+In addition, you will follow course units in business studies, management and logistics.
 Your technical know-how and your management insights will prepare you for jobs where technology and management meet.
 Embedding in business and society is a key element of this degree programme.